Wiklundite

-Wiklundite is a rare and complex arsenite-silicate mineral with the chemical formula Pb2(Mn(2+),Zn)3(Fe(3+),Mn(2+))2(Mn(2+),Mg)19(As(3+)O3)2(Si,As(5+)O4)6(OH)18Cl6.
+Wiklundite is a rare and complex arsenate arsenite-silicate mineral with the chemical formula Pb2(Mn(2+),Zn)3(Fe(3+),Mn(2+))2(Mn(2+),Mg)19(As(3+)O3)2(Si,As(5+)O4)6(OH)18Cl6.
 The mineral characterizes in a large c unit cell parameter.
 It was found in Långban, Sweden - a home for many rare and exotic minerals.

 Relation to other minerals

 Structure of wiklundite is unique.
 A slightly chemically similar mineral, although lacking manganese and iron, is hereroite.